Code-Institute-Submissions/gameshow-m1/README.md

   * Expected: On tablet/mobile viewing, certain text content on the site is removed/formatted appropriately
   * Testing: Tested by resizing each page to tablet/mobile and viewing the resulting site content on these browser widths
   * Result: Certain tables content were not mobile-friendly for the user to view, essentially too much content was present for the viewport width space available
   * Fix: Using bootstrap grid system, non-fundamental columns (as defined by user goals) were hidden on mobile design.
 Further, media-width was utilised for font-sizes for mobile appropriateness.
-No further issues noted after these fixes were applied on responsive design.
+No further issues noted after these fixes were applied on responsive design
 5. *Images/text presented on the site do not stretch on different viewports and "pop" to the user*
   * Expected: Across all pages and viewport sizes, images look crisp to the user and the text alongside them is easily readable
   * Testing: Reviewed all icons/text across all viewport sizes